sawamur/actionjs/readme.md

 # action.js

-appy filters before and  after the action
+apply filters before and  after the action

 ```